Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

 Server port 30003  (hereinafter referred to as the real-time feedback port) feeds back the robot information.
 It only receives the agreed message format from the client but does not give feedback.
 (Note: Port 30003 port is split into port 30003 and port 30004, which is expected to be implemented in controller version 3.5.2.
 Controller version 3.5.1 currently has only one 30003 port for real-time feedback or sending motion commands.)

 Server port 30004 (hereinafter referred to as real-time feedback port) feeds back robot information every 8ms.
-Port 30005 provides robot information every 200ms.
+Port 30005 is a configurable port to feed back robot information.
+By default, port 30005 provides feedback every 50ms.
 Port 30006 is a configurable port to feed back robot information.
 By default, port 30006 provides feedback every 50ms.

 Note: The ENABLEROBOT() command, enablerobot() command, and eNabLErobOt() command represent the same command and are all executed as the enabling command.